Professor Sciarra, Graduate Program Director, 516-463-7451

 Students in the Mental Health Counseling program have an additional educational opportunity to pursue a specialized track in the area of alcohol and substance abuse practice.
-Interested students can complete the New York State Office of Alcohol and Substance Abuse Services’ (OASAS) educational requirements for the Certificate in Alcohol and Substance Abuse Counseling (CASAC) designation.
+Interested students can complete the New York State Office of Alcohol and Substance Abuse Services’ (OASAS) educational requirements for the Credentialed Alcoholism and Substance Abuse Counselor (CASAC) designation.
 Those graduates who complete this specialization track would be eligible to register for the CASAC designation and thus qualify for the clinical experience component of the certification.
 This is an exceptional benefit because students who complete this specialization track as part of their graduate degree program of study will be credited with 4000 of the 6000 total hours required for full CASAC certification.
 Furthermore, if these students complete their 600 hours of MHC internship in a facility affiliated with OASAS, the 600 hours will count toward the remaining 2000 hours needed for full CASAC certification.
 This would serve to further lower the balance to 1400 post-graduation hours; as such, the time required for attaining full CASAC certification in NYS is decreased for these graduates.

 Required Course Work for Additional Certification